NVIDIA/TensorRT/tools/Polygraphy/examples/cli/inspect/01_inspecting_a_tensorrt_network/README.md

              -> {y [dtype=float32, shape=(1, 1, 2, 2)]}
     ```

-    It is also possible to show detailed layer information, including layer attributes, using `--mode=full`.
+    It is also possible to show detailed layer information, including layer attributes, using `--show layers attrs weights`.